DanielaValero/second-brain/notes/03-areas 🧾/Microfrontends/Step 1 - UI Concistency.md

-**How applies to new obi:**
+### How applies to new my present project:

-Desigerns design with responsive design in mind, viewport media queries and grids
+Designs design with responsive design in mind, viewport media queries and grids

 Developers do components, and deliver fragments, that dont know what space available there is.

-**Problem**: Building a UI in our scenario, based on the "old" mindset, risks our solution to have to catter for weird layout issues, UI not fititing grid etc.
+**Problem**: Building a UI in our scenario, based on the "old" mindset, risks our solution to have to cater for weird layout issues, UI not fitting grid etc.

 **Solution**: Design components and patterns, and make them fill the space available, with container queries for example